6.2.10.3 mkresourceprofile

 • --attributes: Optionally specifies values for attributes of the resource profile.
 The following list outlines all of the available attributes:

-• iopsShareEF, iopsShareHC: Specifies the relative share of I/O bandwidth (IOPS) from extreme flash (EF) or high capacity (HC) storage media that is available to each client associated with the resource profile.
+• iopsShareEF, iopsShareHC, iopsShareXT: Specifies the relative share of I/O bandwidth (IOPS) from extreme flash (EF), high capacity (HC), or extended (XT) storage that is available to each client associated with the resource profile.
 Each client’s share is relative to all other client shares associated with the corresponding media type.
 A higher share value implies higher priority.
 The range of valid values is 1-100, and the default value is 1.

 • enableFlashCache, enableXrmemCache, enableFlashLog: Enables or disables use of the flash cache, XRMEM cache, or flash log for clients associated with the resource profile.
 Each value is Boolean, and the default is true (enabled).